-Ola Bebe, who was also an outspoken Orthodox Catholic priest, was last seen around 5 p.m. on February 2 at his home when he told his wife, Myriam, that he was being followed by unknown people, according to Ateba and Biloi Abedi Thimothée, Ola Bebe’s younger brother, who both spoke to CPJ by phone.
+Ola Bebe, who was also an outspoken Orthodox Catholic priest, was last seen at his home around 5 p.m. on February 2, when he told his

-Ola Bebe had regularly appeared as a guest on local radio stations, including “Au coeur de la République” (At the heart of the Republic), a daily show for Galaxy FM, where he commented on current affairs issues, including politics and corruption, Ateba said.
-Ola Bebe also hosted a religious weekly show called “Le Jour du Seigneur” (The Day of the Lord) for Galaxy FM, according to Ateba, who added that Bebe knew how to separate his role from as a journalist from that of a priest.
+Ola Bebe was a regular guest on local radio stations, including “Au coeur de la République” (At the heart of the Republic), a daily show for Galaxy FM, where he commented on current affairs issues, including politics and corruption, Ateba said.
+Ola Bebe also hosted a religious weekly show called “Le Jour du Seigneur” (The Day of the Lord) for Galaxy FM, according to Ateba, who added that Ola Bebe knew how to separate his role as a journalist from that of a priest.

 Ola Bebe previously worked as a reporter for privately owned broadcasters Galaxy FM, Amplitude FM, Voice Radio, and Dunamis FM, according to Ateba.

-Ola Bebe’s last appearance was on February 2, 2023, the day he went missing, as a guest on the daily show “Boîte Noire” for private broadcaster Mo’o TV, where he spoke about the murder of Martinez Zogo.
-Zogo, the managing director of Amplitude FM, was found dead on January 22, after going missing five days earlier.
+Ola Bebe’s last appearance was on February 2, 2023, the day he went missing, as a guest on the daily show “Boîte Noire” for private broadcaster Mo’o TV, where he discussed the murder of Martinez Zogo.
+Zogo, the managing director of Amplitude FM, had been found dead on January 22 after going missing five days earlier.

 On February 11, U.N. human rights spokesperson Seif Magango called on authorities to ensure that Ola Bebe’s killing is “independently, effectively, and impartially investigated” and that those found to be responsible for the killing, at all levels, are held to account.
 In a February 17 statement, Audrey Azoulay, director-general of UNESCO, also called for an investigation into the killing of Ola Bebe.